expressjs/discussions/docs/GOVERNANCE.md

 ### Accountability

-* The Technical Committee (TC) and the respective captains of each package/team are responsible for monitoring activity levels and enforcing this policy fairly and transparently, in coordination with other relevant teams.
+* The Technical Committee (TC) and the respective captains of each package/team are responsible for assessing activity levels and enacting this policy fairly and transparently, in coordination with other relevant teams.
 * In case of disagreement, the situation can be discussed and resolved by consensus within the TC or appropriate team.

 ## Developer's Certificate of Origin 1.1